horenbergerb/horenbergerb.github.io/_posts/2025-05-12-nobody-reads-my-stuff.md

 Certainly part of the problem is accessibility.
 My blog post doesn't appear in a Google search for "modular forms history", but it's the second result if you search on Bing.

-If [Google has 10x more users than Bing](https://www.impressiondigital.com/blog/bing-differ-google/), and pretending they're the two dominant forces, we can imagine that 1 in 11 modular form enthusiasts use Bing and could find my website, but only if they were specifically searching for the history of modular forms.
+If [Google has 10x more users than Bing](https://www.impressiondigital.com/blog/bing-differ-google/), and pretending they're the two dominant forces, we can imagine that 1 in 11 modular form enthusiasts use Bing and could find my blog post, but only if they were specifically searching for the history of modular forms.

-If 3560 people are thinking about modular forms, and only 323 of them use Bing, I guess it's not shocking that only one tenth of the Bing users searched "modular forms history" in the last four years and found my website.
+So 3560 people are thinking about modular forms.
+Out of those, only 323 of use Bing.
+I guess it's believable that 10% of the 323 modular form enthusiasts who use Bing searched "modular forms history" in the last four years and found my website.
 That kinda makes sense.

-The actual number of people searching and finding my writing on modular forms is probably lower.
-77% of my website traffic comes from direct links, while 14% comes from organic search, but [one page that went viral](https://horenbergerb.github.io/2022/08/16/mysteryofthefrogriddle.html) biases things heavily towards direct links.
+Actually, though, the number of people who found my page on modular forms by searching is probably lower than 33.
+77% of my overall website traffic comes from direct links, while 14% comes from organic search, but [one page that went viral](https://horenbergerb.github.io/2022/08/16/mysteryofthefrogriddle.html) biases the data heavily towards direct links.
+I'd guess around 50% of the 33 users or less actually found the page by searching.

 Overall, though, I think the takeaway here is that getting indexed higher in Google could potentially 10x my views, but it seems unlikely that the target audience for my modular forms article is larger than a few hundred people.

 # Academia is hogging all the writers

 I doubt that many of the authors with preprints on Arxiv feel intellectually isolated.
-Academia does a good job of connecting academics with niche interests, and there's never a shortage of eager students who want to be brought on board for whatever research you happen to be doing.
+Academia does a good job of connecting academics that share niche interests, and there's never a shortage of eager students who want to be brought on board for whatever research you happen to be doing.

 Unfortunately, prospects are grim outside the academic sphere.
 There are no casual readers looking for modular forms content.
-Realistically, most academics probably aren't interested in unpublished rants on personal blogs with no credentials, especially articles dealing with math history rather than frontier mathematics.
-Writing their own blog posts will do little to further their career.
+Realistically, even academics probably aren't interested in unpublished rants on personal blogs with no credentials, especially articles dealing with math history rather than frontier mathematics.
+Similarly, writing their own blog posts will do little to further their career.

 I don't claim that the approximations done here are irrefutable or even particularly accurate.
 I think it's more of a cathartic experience for me.